SCENE-CE/mirador-annotation-editor-video/README.md

 ### Technical aspects

-- Support Material UI 5 and React 18 to follow latest Mirador upgrades
+- Support Material UI 5 and React 18 to follow the latest Mirador upgrades
 - Need a custom

 ## Use in npm project

 You can override Mirador and existing annotation plugin with your own versions by using npm.
 We support React 18 and MUI 5.
 You need to use our custom Mirador 4 version. https://github.com/SCENE-CE/mirador-video

 ```js